Modelling future extreme weather

 Modelling climate change in the southern hemisphere

-A project which sits at the heart of the Deep South Challenge is the development of the NZ Earth System Model (NZESM).
+A project that sat at the heart of the Deep South Challenge was the development of the NZ Earth System Model (NZESM).
 An Earth System Model models our oceans, sea ice, land and atmosphere to understand how our climate will change under anthropogenic greenhouse gas emissions.
-Fundamentally, the questions we are answering revolve around better...
+Fundamentally, the questions we sought to answer revolve around...
 Read more »...

 Modelling Antarctic Sea Ice